bamerman/coffee-docs/principles-of-coffee-brewing.md

 - **Extraction:**<br>
 Extraction refers to the percentage of coffee grounds that water actually dissolves, or **extracts**, into the resulting brew.
 Visualize extraction % with this formula:
 ```
 brewed coffee / coffee grounds + water
 ```

+## Putting it all together
+The goal of coffee brewing is to use the coffee brewing variables to adjust strength and extraction for optimal flavor.
+With this in mind, brew appealing coffee with these steps:

 <img src="principles-of-coffee-brewing/flavor map.png"
      alt="flavor map"
      width="350"
      height="300"
      align="right"/>

-## Putting it all together
-The goal of coffee brewing is to use the coffee brewing variables to adjust strength and extraction for optimal flavor.
-With this in mind, brew appealing coffee with these steps:

 1. **Choose a brewing method:**
     - Drip
     - Pour over
     - French press

-3. **Start with the basics:**
+2. **Start with the basics:**
-    - Use filtered drinking water heated to 195-205 degrees Fahrenheit.
+    - Use a consistant amount of filtered drinking water heated to 195-205 degrees Fahrenheit.
+    - Begin with a 1:16 ratio of coffee to water.
+This equates to 1 oz.
+(28 g) of coffee per 16 fl. oz. of water.
     - Choose a coarse grind for french press, a medium grind for pour over, and finer grind for drip.
     - Aim for a brew time of 3-4 minutes.

-4. **Assess the brewed coffee:**<br>
-Taste the brewed coffee and find where its flavor sits on the flavor map (figure 1).

-5. **Adjust strength:**
-    - Use the flavor map to determine if the brewed coffee should be stronger or weaker.
-        - If stronger,
-        - If weaker,

-6. **Optimize strength** according to the flavor compass:
-    - Use more coffee to make brewed coffee stronger.
-    - Use less coffee to make brewed coffee weaker.
-> **Tip:** To alter strength, fix water weight and adjust coffee dose.
-This will minimize the effects of other variables, such as brew time.

 <img src="principles-of-coffee-brewing/flavor-compass.png"
      alt="flavor compass"
      width="350"
      height="300"
      align="right"/>

-3. **Optimize extraction** according to the flavor compass:
+3. **Assess the brewed coffee:**<br>
-    - To extract more:
-        - Make grind finer.
+Taste the brewed coffee and find where its flavor sits on the flavor map (figure 1).

+4. **Adjust strength:**
+Use the flavor map to determine if the brewed coffee should be stronger or weaker.
+    - If too weak , use more coffee.
+    - If too strong, use less coffee.

+5. **Adjust extraction:**<br>
+Use the flavor map to determine if the brewed coffee is over or under extracted.
+    -If under extracted:
+        - Fine up grind.
         - Extend brew time.
-    - To extract less:
-        - Make grind courser.
+    - If over extracted:
+        - Coarsen grind.
-        - Shorten brew time.
+        - Reduce brew time.

-> **Tip:** Use filtered drinking water heated to 195-200 degrees Fahrenheit.
+6. **Rinse and repeat**
+Repeat these steps until you're happy with how your coffee tastes.